donaldraymond/crystallography-scripts/README.md

 The script downloads the PDB and sf.mmCIF files from the PDB.
 It then converts the cif file to an MTZ using CIF2MTZ and then calculates map coefficients using REFMAC5.

 After running the script the PDB and MTZ files can be opened in COOT, PyMOL to visualize the maps and model.
-To get the maps and PDB into O use the makeO.sh script described below.
+To get the maps and PDB into O use the O_makemap.sh script described below.

 ## PDB_get.sh